Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: Introduction

+Another problem of lattice methods is the inability to efficiently simulate systems at finite densities due to the so-called sign problem \cite{9}.
+There are several attempts to overcome this by e.g. stochastic quantization and Langevin dynamics, reweighting techniques, imaginary chemical potentials etc. \cite{10,11,12}.
+While each of them has some success describing specific systems at specific densities, a fully satisfying description of finite density quantum chromodynamics is still missing.
+These issues make it necessary to work out alternate approaches that are capable of at least speeding up the calculations, but ultimately we would need an approach that is able to describe any nonlinear system efficiently even at finite densities.

+Recently, the application of various types of neural network configurations started to offer new ways to tackle problems in quantum mechanics, nuclear many-body physics, and field theories \cite{E1,E2,E3,E4,E5,E6,E7,E8,E9,E10,E11,15}.
+One interesting approach could be the application of neural networks and machine learning techniques to approximate path integrals.
+In \cite{16} the Euclidean path integral formulation of quantum mechanics has been approximated by a multilayer perceptron-type neural network construction, where the nonlinear part of the action integral has been approximated by a sum of radial basis-type kernels, making the overall path integral analytically tractable.
+In this work, the method in \cite{16} is extended to be able to describe quantum field theories as well at arbitrary space-time dimensions, and is applied to the 1+1 dimensional interacting scalar field theory with a quartic self-interaction, that can be used to study spontaneous symmetry breaking, phase transitions, and critical phenomena \cite{17}.

-In Sec.~\ref{sec:1}, the Euclidean path integral formalism of quantum field theories is summarized, and then in Sec.~\ref{sec:2}, the general method of the radial basis function expansion of Euclidean path integrals is described in detail.
-In Sec.~\ref{sec:21} the general method is explained in 1+1 dimensions for simplicity, while in Sec.~\ref{sec:22} the method to extract the most important observables is shown.
-To show the working principles of the method in Sec.~\ref{sec:23}, it is first applied to the free scalar field in 1+1 dimensions, while in Sec.~\ref{sec:3} it is applied to the $\phi^4$ theory in 1+1 dimensions, where in Sec.~\ref{sec:32} the renormalized masses have been calculated for different $m_0$ parameters at a large interval of $\lambda_0$ couplings, while in Sec.~\ref{sec:33} the phase transition points for a wide range of bare couplings are derived and compared to previous lattice results.
-At the end in Sec.~\ref{sec:4} we conclude the results and discuss further applicabilities and possible extensions.
+First, in Sec~\ref{sec:1} the Euclidean path integral formalism and the general method of the radial basis function expansion is described in detail.
+To show the working principles of the method, in Sec.~\ref{sec:2} it is applied to describe the coordinate space propagator of the free scalar field theory in 1+1 dimensions, while in Sec.~\ref{sec:22} the numerical complexity is briefly discussed.
+After the free scalar field theory is discussed, in Sec.~\ref{sec:3} the RBF method is applied to the interacting $\phi^4$ theory, where the phase transition points for a wide range of bare couplings are derived and compared to previous lattice results.
+At the end we conclude the results and discuss further applicabilities and possible extensions of the model.